'Why I'm Never Taking Off My Mask'

-While many have found cause to celebrate, the lifting of lockdown rules comes amid more than 50,000 daily cases of coronavirus in the UK, with one in 95 people testing positive in England last week alone.
+While many are celebrating, the lifting of lockdown rules comes amid more than 50,000 daily cases of coronavirus in the UK, with one in 95 people testing positive in England last week alone.

-However some people are choosing to ignore the so-called extra freedom and continue to wear masks to protect themselves and those around them.
+However, some people are choosing to ignore the so-called extra freedom by continuing to wear masks to protect themselves and those around them.

 Tyla spoke to Dr Ashish, Gogodoc medical director, about the lingering apprehension around wearing masks.
 “While the legal requirements from the 19th July allow people to no longer wear face masks, they can and still should wear masks if they wish to," she said.

 "Many people remain concerned or anxious regarding the risk of covid-19 and may be worried that the restrictions are being eased too soon.
 Given the rising numbers of the Delta variant, this can be further reinforced.

 "Secondly, many people have underlying illnesses and some may not have been fully vaccinated, therefore they may prefer to continue wearing a mask in public for peace."

 Dr Ashish also notes that wearing a mask does not affect a person’s ability to build immunity from the common cold or getting flu viruses.
 “While it may reduce the risk of catching the virus, viruses can still spread through a number of ways other than just the mouth and nose.
 So, people who choose to wear masks should not be concerned regarding this.”

 Tyla spoke to three women about their decision to continue wearing a mask.

 Isabella Coombes, 28, from London, works in PR, no pre-existing medical conditions